Menu

 Tiffany Philippou

-Tiffany Philippou is a writer and podcaster and her writing has been published in Stylist, Refinery29, Sifted, The i Paper and The Startup.
+Tiffany Philippou is a writer and podcaster.
+Her writing seeks to challenge perceptions that hold us back from a life worth living, and has been published in Stylist, Refinery29, Sifted, The i Paper and The Startup.

-She previously spent over ten years working in leadership roles in startups, and in addition to her work as a writer and podcaster, Tiffany works as a consultant and recruiter for startups.
+Tiffany previously spent over ten years working in leadership roles in startups, and in addition to her work as a writer and podcaster, she works as a coach and advises startups on their brand and communications strategies.

-Tiffany lives in London and her website has further information about her writing, podcast, newsletter and social media.
+Tiffany lives in London, and her website has further information about her writing, podcasting, coaching and social media.

 Totally Fine (And Other Lies I've Told Myself): What my decade in grief taught me about life